 After moving out to Seattle and discovering ferry transportation, it soon became our must-do for visiting guests.
 The Washington State Ferry system serves as a vital transportation system for residents, but it’s also a great activity for tourists.

 I recommend planning a ride aboard the Seattle to Bainbridge ferry.
 Try to do it as foot passengers to save money.
 You’ll get some great skyline shots of the city on your 35-minute ride across the sound, and you’ll have some fun wineries and shops to visit near the terminal on Bainbridge Island.
-Another great trip is the ferry to Victoria.
+Another great Seattle weekend getaway is the ferry to Victoria.

 2. Pacific Science Center